JamesSchubach/FolderStructureAuto/README.md

 ```bash
 python3 folder_structure_auto.py FOLDER_PATH
 ```
+To exit, press Ctrl+c to stop the script from running

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.